Mansa Nettey: Career

 She started her banking career as the relationship manager of Standard Chartered Bank.
 She was the former head of foreign exchange sales in Ghana and across West Africa She was also the head of the financial markets in Ghana She is the executive director of the board of Standard Chartered Bank of Ghana and a non-executive director of the board of Standard Chartered Bank of Nigeria.
 In 2017, she was appointed the chief executive officer of Standard Chartered Bank, and that is her current role.
 She also became president of the Ghana Association of Banks.

 Awards and achievement

-Mrs. Nettey led a sales team in developing the financial market in Ghana After battling with leukemia for some years, Mansa Nettey founded the Leukemia Project Foundation in Ghana.
+Nettey led a sales team in developing the financial market in Ghana After battling with leukemia for some years, Mansa Nettey founded the Leukemia Project Foundation in Ghana.

 She was recognized as one of the top 100 women CEOs in Africa promoting the UN SDG goals in 2019.
 Mrs. Nettey was crowned as the 2024 CIMG Marketing Woman of the Year at the 36th Chartered Institute of Marketing, Ghana (CIMG) National Marketing Performance Awards.